Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Experiments and Result Analysis

 \subsection{Model Results}

 Table \ref{multi_model_perfermance} and Table \ref{single_model_perfermance} show the multi-task and single-task results on the CMedMRC development and testing sets.

-As we can see, our CMedBERT model has a great improvement compared to four strong baseline models in both tasks.
+CMedBERT has a great improvement compared to four strong baseline models in both tasks.
 Specifically, our CMedBERT outperforms the state-of-the-art model by a large margin in multi-task results, with \textbf{+3.88\%EM / +1.46\%F1} improvements, which shows the effectiveness of our model.
 Meanwhile, in the support sentence task, our model also has the best performance, improving (\textbf{+7.81\%EM / +4.07\%F1}) over the testing set.
 In single task evaluation, we remove the support sentence training module and the dynamic parameter for loss function module.
 Our model improves (\textbf{+4.46\%EM / +1.66\%F1}) over the best baseline model.
-In addition, we find that using support sentence prediction as an auxiliary task and the pre-training technique in medical domain can further improve the performance of our CMedBERT model.
-However, we have also noticed that support sentence prediction is more difficult than answer span prediction over all models, especially the performance of the KT-NET model.
-Meanwhile, we need to claim the performance of MRC models still has a large gap for answer prediction (\textbf{-12.09\%EM / -11.05\%F1}), compared to those performed by humans with medical backgrounds.
+In addition, we find that using support sentence prediction as an auxiliary task and the pre-training technique in medical domain can further improve the performance of CMedBERT.